joao-prg/uber-eats-clone/README.md

 # uber-eats-clone

 Future work:
-- Exception handling (mapping from service to API)
+- ConstraintViolationExceptionMapper
-- Mudar implementation por ref no OpenAPI docs
+- Exception handling for authorization and authentication